-vocals: Gosia Gajdemska, Irina Gheorghe, Elisabeth Jacob, Ana Kavalis, Pauline Payen, Karoline Strys, Lyllie Rouvière, Zorka Wollny
+vocals: Florence Freitag, Gosia Gajdemska, Irina Gheorghe, Pauline Payen, Karoline Strys, Lyllie Rouvière, Zorka Wollny

 bass: Leah Buckareff (Nadja)

 Music band.
 Seven women.
-Vocals + bass.
+Six vocals + bass.
 We intonate haunted ambient with witchcraft ritual.
 Our bass player Leah (NADJA) provides mesmerising sonic foundation with drones and processed sounds.